JonnyOThan/G3MagnetBoots/README.md

 ## Features

 ### Magnetic Attachment
-- Kerbals automatically attach to nearby vessel hull surfaces in microgravity (default: above 3 500 m altitude and terrain height).
+- Kerbals automatically attach to nearby vessel hull surfaces.
+- Magnet boots now work in atmosphere and on planets/moons, this can be configured to only allow on micro-gravity (meaning above terrain by >3500m).
-- A multi-hit spherecast with origin-correction finds the best valid surface hit beneath the Kerbal's feet each physics step.
+- A multi-hit spherecast finds the best valid surface hit beneath the Kerbal's feet each physics step.
-- Smooth surface normal tracking using an angle-adaptive exponential moving average keeps orientation stable over curved or edge geometry.
-A forward-cast anticipation system gently blends the normal toward the upcoming surface while walking, reducing jolts when rounding vessel edges.
+- Smooth surface normal tracking using angle-adaptive smoothing keeps orientation stable over curves or edges.
+A future-cast system gently blends the normal toward upcoming surfaces while walking, reducing jolts when rounding vessel edges.
 - Velocity matching continuously corrects the Kerbal's velocity to track the hull's point velocity at the contact point, so the Kerbal stays planted even when the vessel rotates or translates.

-### Parking Brake Joint
+### Parking Brake Hull Anchor Joint
-When the Kerbal stands still on a hull for a brief moment, a rigid `ConfigurableJoint` is created between the Kerbal and the hull rigidbody, locking all six degrees of freedom.
-This eliminates slow drift when idling.
+When the Kerbal stands still on a hull, after a brief moment a rigid `ConfigurableJoint` is created between the Kerbal and the hull rigidbody, locking them in place relative.
+This eliminates slow drift, improves phantom physics forces, and allows more extreme manuevers without flying off.
 The joint breaks automatically on movement, jump, or manual detach.
-A configurable G-load limit can be set to make the joint breakable under high acceleration (see Settings).
+G-load limit can be set so it breaks under high acceleration, but default it is unbreakable.
+Kerbals who go unconcious due to over-Gee will detach no matter the setting.

 ### Walking & Jumping
-- Full walking on curved hull surfaces with surface-relative directional controls.
+- Full walking on arbitrary vessel colliders with surface-relative controls.
-- RCS pack thrust is restricted to the vertical axis while on hull to prevent accidental lateral flight.
+- RCS pack thrust is restricted to the kerbals up-axis while on hull to allow jetting away or pushing downwards.
-- Jumping off the hull automatically enables the jetpack (configurable) to catch the Kerbal after a short delay, mimicking the stock ladder-jump behaviour.
+- QoL: Jumping off the hull automatically enables the jetpack (optional) to catch you after a short delay.

-### LOCKED Camera Mode Boom
+### LOCKED EVA Camera Mode w/ Stabilized Boom
-When the flight camera is in `LOCKED` mode and a Kerbal is on a hull, a custom camera controller takes over:
+Use the new camera mode when attached to a hull.
+Flight camera `LOCKED` mode uses a custom camera controller:
-- A camera boom arm is attached to the Kerbal with configurable pitch, heading, and distance driven by stock camera input.
+- A simulated camera boom arm is attached to the Kerbal's body with stock camera controls.
-- The boom world-frame is smoothed each frame using an angle-adaptive EMA — heavy damping for micro-jitter, fast response for real rotations, hard snap above 175°.
+- Camera stabilized reference-frame is smoothed each frame using an angle-adaptive EMA — heavy damping for Kraken jitter, snaps above 175°.
-- Smooth cross-fade transitions (0.35 s) blend between the previous camera position and the new boom position when engaging or disengaging.
+- Smooth cross-fade transitions to blend between previous camera position and boom position when to hopefully feel stock-alike.
-- Releases cleanly to stock camera when leaving the hull or switching modes.
+- Releases to stock camera modes when leaving the hull or switching modes.

 ### EVA Construction Mode on Hull
-Kerbals can enter and exit EVA construction mode while magnetically attached without dismounting.
-The FSM is patched to redirect back to the hull-idle state on construction exit.
-Stock locomotion events are suppressed during the transition animations to prevent erratic movement.
+Kerbals can use now EVA construction mode while attached.
+KerbalFSM is patched to redirect back to the hull-idle state on construction exit.
+Stock movement is suppressed during the animation to prevent weird animation issues.

 ### Hull Welding on Hull
-Kerbals can initiate a weld operation directly from the hull.
-The attachment state is maintained for the full duration of the weld and the Kerbal returns to the hull after the weld completes.
+Kerbals now enter the welding animation directly when on a hull and return to idle safely after the weld completes.

 ### Flag Planting on Vessel Hulls *(experimental, opt-in)*
 With the setting enabled, a right-click menu button appears on the Kerbal when on a hull with a flag available.
 The planted flag's physics joint is re-wired to connect to the hull rigidbody, making the flag move with the vessel. **Back up your save before using this feature.**